 The Company has an established Remuneration and Nomination Committee.
-The Chairman of the Committee, Dr. Merilyn Sleigh, is non-executive and independent.
-The other members of the committee are Mr Ronald Phillips, non-executive director and not independent, and Mr Jonathan Trollip, a non-executive and independent director.
+The Chairman of the Committee, Mr Ronald Phillips, is non-executive and not independent.
+The other members of the committee are Mr David Darling, non-executive director and independent, and Mr Jonathan Trollip, a non-executive and independent director.